Pyro62/EthanLSE_Template_Portfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/PQV4ZbAJ9d4" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-# Schematics
-Here's where you'll put images of your schematics.
-[Tinkercad](https://www.tinkercad.com/blog/official-guide-to-tinkercad-circuits) and [Fritzing](https://fritzing.org/learning/) are both great resoruces to create professional schematic diagrams, though BSE recommends Tinkercad becuase it can be done easily and for free in the browser.

 # Code
 Listed below are the modifications and code that have been used for the creation of the Smart Mirror.